|Connecticut Warbler. Photo by Kristin Mylecraine.|

 4. In Oak Openings Park, Sager Road between just west of Wilkins and Girdham roads."

-So those are some places to look, and suggestions about how to look; the next ten days are prime time for Connecticut Warbler.
+So those are some places to look, and suggestions about how to look; the next few days are prime time for Connecticut Warbler.
 Best of luck to everyone who seeks this prized migrant!